As soon as it is safe to do so, stop the vehicle, turn on your hazard lights and switch off your engine. Traffic permitting, move to a safe distance.

 If no-one from each vehicle is injured and the traffic isn't being stopped or hindered by the accident, you may not need to call the police or ambulance service immediately.
 However, if someone looks like they've been hurt, however minor and regardless of fault, call an ambulance to the scene.

 The police will also come to any reported road traffic accident if an ambulance has been called, but you should call them separately if the other driver involved in the accident is uncooperative, aggressive or fails to stop.
 You're obliged to report a car accident or crash within 24 hours to your insurance company by law, regardless of who was at fault.

-You will need to inform the police within 24 hours too if there has been any personal injuries.
+You will need to inform the police within 24 hours if there have been any personal injuries.
 So it’s important to make sure you don't wait too long before making contact.

-The consequences for failing to do so can be great: not informing the police carries the same penalties as failing to stop after an accident.
+Failing to inform the police carries the same penalties as failing to stop after an accident.